sunnyzanchi/use-key-bind/README.md

 - `Ctrl`
 - `Shift`

+> note: to add a keybind for Control or Command,
+> use the full key name, 'Control' or 'Meta'.

 ```js
 // these are valid `keyString`s
 const keyStrings = ['4', 'Tab', 'shift + tab' 'Shift + Alt + g', 'cmd + Z', 'Ctrl + Z']